Friedreich's ataxia is a rare disease passed down through families (inherited). It affects the muscles and heart.

 - Walking aids or wheelchairs

-Orthopedic interventions (such as braces) may be needed for scoliosis and foot problems.
-Treatment of heart disease and diabetes may help improve the quality and duration of life.
+Orthopedic devices (braces) may be needed for scoliosis and foot problems.
+Treating heart disease and diabetes help people live longer and improve their quality of life.

-Friedreich's ataxia slowly gets worse and causes problems performing everyday activities.
-Most patients need to use a wheelchair within 15 years of the disease's start.
+Friedreich's ataxia slowly gets worse and causes problems doing everyday activities.
+Most people need to use a wheelchair within 15 years of the disease's start.
 The disease may lead to early death.

 - Heart failure or heart disease